MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-howto-report-layout.md

 To make your Word layout "themable", use the standard styles for text and headers.
 Then the colors and fonts will follow the chosen theme.

 For tables, for the table header be respect theme changes, you need to do the following
-1. mark the header row
+1. Mark the header row.
-2. In the *Table Design* menu, expand the Shading menu in Table Styles
+2. In the *Table Design* menu, expand the *Shading* menu in *Table Styles*.
-3. Now pick a theme color
+3. Now pick a theme color.

 If you use the pre-built Table Styles, you need to manually change the color in the Shading menu for the header color to respect theme changes.